raqueldeziderio/weeklyOSM-stats/README.md

 >
 > For more information, please refer to <https://www.gnu.org/licenses/gpl-3.0.pt-br.htm>
 >
-> How to refer this dataset: SOUTO, R.D. weeklyOSM-stats.
+> How to refer this research: SOUTO, R.D. weeklyOSM-stats.
 Available at https://github.com/raqueldeziderio/weeklyOSM-stats.
 GPL 3.0.
 >
 > This analysis is under development.
 To keep contact about this initiative: ivides@ivides.org, a/c: Dr. Raquel Dezidério Souto.
-Colaborate to this research: Strubbl, derFred and TheFive.
+Colaborated to this research: Strubbl, derFred and TheFive.
 >
 > About the OSM-Wochennotiz (weeklyOSM): [Issue #1, on July 23, 2010](https://blog.openstreetmap.de/blog/2010/07/osm-wochennotiz-nr-1/) [actual domain](https://weeklyosm.eu/).
 >